PrzemyslawKlys/NDceRpc/README.md

 * Binary serialization is main target to support.
 * Is small lib, or set of small libs for separate deployment against System.ServiceModel.dll

-`NOTE`: Please send me you note if you have reasons to consider such endeavor no fruitful

 #### Low level
 Mono and protobuf-net is used for replacing WCF in C# over RPC.
 Moving WCF toward C++ interop because RPC and protobuf are ready for C++.
 Mono like layer proxies service calls coding/decoding of WCF interfaces into RPC calls, data is serialized via protobuf.
 MS-PRC interop PIvokes calls are used to route data across processes.
 MS-RPC can be replaced by other transport.